SHagege/blackbox/README.md

 Running multiple instances of the program will need you to specify a port using `--port`.
 After launching the first instance blackbox will tell you which port it's currently using.

+Because of Kademlia's specifications, to use blackbox peer-to-peer functionalities a minimum of 3 peers will need to connect to the network in order to mine the blocks and monitor the Twitter account.
+Solo mining is a posibility but defeats the main purpose of a decentralized network.

 All the data is stored in `blackbox/blocks/` into `blk*.dat` files.
 How they are stored is similar to [Bitcoin](http://learnmeabitcoin.com/glossary/blkdat)'s approach.
 Blocks start with a magic byte, the block header, each social media ID alongside the data inside it encoded in base64.